What is B2B Marketing?

 Step 3: Understand your B2B Buyer’s Journey

-The classic definition of a buyer’s journey is the process buyers undergo, from awareness to purchase.
-In literature, you find four journey steps:
+A buyer’s journey is the process buyers undergo, from awareness to purchase.
+The classic definition includes four journey steps: Awareness, Consideration, Decision, and Retention.

 In today’s digital landscape, with many social media channels and complex customer behavior, the buyer’s journey is no longer linear.